 How are OET results reported?

-How long are OET results valid?
+How long are OET results valid for?

-The length of time the results are recognised as valid is decided by the authorities that recognise OET (e.g. boards and councils; government departments) that recognise the OET.
+The length of time the results are recognised as valid is decided by the authorities that recognise OET (e.g. boards and councils, government departments).
 This period is usually two years,with the professional bodies but always check this with your authority.
 Department of Immigration and Border Protection (DIBP) recognises results for three years for the purpose of skilled migration.

 Each sub-test has its own two-year validity.
 A set of results for the four sub-tests is valid for as long as the oldest satisfactory sub-test result remains valid.

-Assessment of the Reading sub-test
+How is the Reading sub-test assessed?

 Answer sheets for Part A are scored by trained markers in Melbourne who work with the aid of a comprehensive Marking Key.
 Score sheets for Part B (multiple-choice responses) are computer-scanned by the University of New South Wales.